Samsung April 2022 security update is now rolling out for these Galaxy devices

 With this in mind, the trio has been at the top of the update charts for almost a year, and it could be set to continue as it keeps in step with the Samsung’s best of 2022.
 The confusing Galaxy S21 Fan Edition is now starting to see the April 2022 security update on carrier-locked Samsung devices in the United States as of April 7.
 If you have a Comcast-locked Galaxy S21 FE, then the OTA update should be available and we’re expecting it to arrive in more regions across the globe very soon.
 This update comes shortly after the One UI 4.1 upgrade arrived on the cheaper S21 series device.

 Although now just over three years old, Exynos-powered Galaxy S10e, S10, and S10+ are starting to see the latest security patch arrive in small pockets of Europe.
 Those with any of the handset trio in Switzerland can get updated with a wider rollout expected very soon.
-Sadly, the Galaxy S10 5G is not included in this rollout but we expect it to be added very soon.
+After a minor delay, the somewhat unique Samsung Galaxy S10 5G is now getting the latest security update across vast swathes of Europe including Germany, Italy, Switzerland, the Nordics and the United Kingdom as of April 15.

 The Galaxy S20 FE or Fan Edition comes in an LTE-only and 5G variant.
 As of April 12, the LTE version is now getting updated in a number of Asian nations including Malaysia, Thailand, the Philippines, Vietnam and those in Australia can get updated too.
 Since that rollout began, the 5G-capable Galaxy S20 FE has also started to get the patch in European regions.

-Note: This article was originally published on April 4 and last updated on April 15.